 The IPC-IG staff is selected through a competitive process.
 We hire people who are interested in contributing to inclusive growth and human development, as demonstrated by their educational background and/or previous work experience.
 We are constantly looking for development specialists and practitioners who want to work to further our research and training projects.
 Eligible candidates must be able to efficiently communicate policy advice and new ideas across cultures, as well as foster partnerships and collaboration among development partners.
 The Centre is committed to achieving workforce diversity in terms of gender, nationality and culture.

-Our Internship Programme aims at offering to outstanding undergraduate and graduate students the opportunity to experience the day-to-day work of an international research centre that acts as a global forum for policy dialogue and knowledge sharing in development innovations.
+Our Internship Programme aims at offering to outstanding undergraduate and graduate students the opportunity to experience the day-to-day work of an international research centre that acts as a global forum for policy dialogue and knowledge-sharing in development innovations.
 It is designed to contribute to the training of new professionals and facilitate their entry in the labour market.
-It also seeks to provide support to the IPC-IG's applied research activities, policy advisory services, and communications outreach, among other tasks.
-This opportunity will complement the interns’ own practical experience in various areas related to centre’s thematic areas.
+It also seeks to provide support to the IPC-IG's applied research activities, policy advisory services and communications outreach, among other tasks.
+This opportunity will complement the interns’ own practical experience in various areas related to the Centre’s thematic areas.
 In addition, our programme offers the possibility of further involvement in the United Nations System.
 The Internship Programme operates under the rules and policies of the UNDP Internship Regulations.

 Application for internships

 Applicants must complete the IPC-IG´s Internship Application online form and upload the following required documents: